Participate in DO-IT Programs

 - DO-IT Pals

 Teens with disabilities who want to go to college can engage in an electronic community of students with disabilities and mentors that focuses on achieving academic, career, and personal goals.
-For more inormation, watch the video DO-IT Pals: An Internet Community.
-Apply to be a DO-IT Pal today!
+For more information, watch the video DO-IT Pals: An Internet Community.
+DO-IT Scholars

 High school students with disabilities learn how to prepare for college, careers, independent living, and leadership roles in society.
 The Scholars program includes DO-IT Summer Study, the popular live-in summer camp at the University of Washington.
 For more information, watch the Scholar profile videos listed below.
 Apply to be a DO-IT Scholar today!